 If this doesn’t help get me to sleep within a few minutes, I get more specific.

 Why I’m grateful for these things?

 How did they come to be a part of my life?

-And if that still hasn’t lulled me to sleep, I think about the little (perhaps sometimes even silly), things that I’m grateful for, too.
+And if that still hasn’t lulled me to sleep, I think about the little (perhaps sometimes even ridiculous), things that I’m grateful for, too.